mazwat/mazwat.github.io/uml-lm.md

 ![Include and Extend-extend](images/activity-symbols.svg)
 *fig.7 - The main symbols in an Activity Diagram*

 Activity Diagrams describe how activities are coordinated to provide a service which can be at **different levels of abstraction**.
 Typically, an event needs to be achieved by some operations, particularly where the operation is intended to achieve a number of different things that require coordination, or how the **events in a single use case relate to one another**, in particular, use cases where **activities may overlap and require coordination**.
 It is also suitable for modeling how a collection of use cases coordinate to represent business workflows.
-For example the process of purchasing, ditributing and recieving an online shop order.
+For example the process of purchasing, distributing and recieving an online shop order.

-THe basic layout of an activity diagram
+The basic layout of an activity diagram

 ![enter image description here](https://cdn-images.visual-paradigm.com/guide/uml/what-is-activity-diagram/02-basic-activity-diagram.png)\
 *fig.9 - Layout of an Activity Diagram (image attribution: www.visual-paradigm.com)*